-- Time Pressure: March deadline is fast approaching. - Urgent Needs Elsewhere: Emergency operational priorities due to Eaton and Palisades Fires - Time Commitment: This effort requires significant time commitments from all Member Agencies and Metropolitan Staff. - Maintaining Focus: Many near-term issues are intertwined with long-term issues. - Honest Dialogue: Discussions have been both substantive and high quality. - Significant Advancement: Meaningful progress has been made toward recommendations in March.
+- Understanding of Timing: Realistic understanding of the complexity of issues and allowing for appropriate discussion. - Time Commitment: This effort has garnered significant time commitment from all Member Agencies and Metropolitan Staff. - Recognizing Iterative Process: There are near-term issues are intertwined with long-term issues. - Honest Dialogue: Discussions have been both substantive and high quality. - Significant and Meaningful Advancement: Meaningful progress has been made toward developing broad agreement of recommendations for March.